jara001/f1tenth-rules/rules.md

 ### 2.5.4 Evaluation

 1. The first car that completes 10 laps wins.
 There will be two referees, one for each car.

-# 3. Virtual (simulation) competition

-## 3.1 General
-  1. The virtual competition will be completely done in an simulation environment only and no hardware is involved.

-  2. This simulation environment is based on the 2D Simulator F1TENTH GYM and is operated by the Riders.Ai competition platform.
-The F1TENTH virtual competition will be complete done in this environment only and teams need to submit their code in time to this platform.

-  3. The virtual competition will comprise two parts – *Time Trials* and *2 Vehicle Head-to-Head* race.
-Every participant must pass the Time Trials and will be automatically registered to both races.

-  4. F1TENTH reserves the right to reject any submission that we deem illegal due to circumstances such as exploiting the simulation environment.
-Therefore their source code submission will be examined by the race stuarts after the race.

-  5. The map used for all the races (Time Trials, Head-to-Head) will be the same.
-In the Time Trials this map will have added obstacles for the obstacle avoidance task.

-## 3.2 Registration, Training, Code Submission.

-1. All simulations are done on the Riders.ai competition platform

-2. Teams must register themselves for the 9th F1TENTH Autonomous Grand Prix on the Riders.Ai platform on their own with their team name.

-3. We will provide test environments (maps) for the teams to use this platform as a training and evaluation environment while they develop their code.

-4. Teams need to prepare their code with their local machine.

-5. Teams need to submit their code with their local machine.

-6. All simulation event evaluations are done on the Riders.Ai cloud.
-Based on this evaluation the leaderboard will be created.

-7. We define deadlines for the submissions of the Time-Trial code and the Head-to-Head for the teams.
-No extensions are given.

-## 3.3 Time Trials

-1. The Time Trials in the F1TENTH simulation environment are here to define both the capabilities of the vehicles to race in a static environment with and without obstacles as well as for creation of the seeding in the Head-to-Head race.

-2. The Time Trials are single vehicle races only.

-3. The Time Trials consist of 2 races:

-  1. **Qualification** race: Race 2 laps of track as quickly as possible without collision into the walls (determines Grand Prix seeding).
-If an agent can finish without collision with the environment, it’ll receive a lap time and update its ranking on the leaderboard.

-  2. **Obstacle avoidance** race: Race 2 laps around the track with added obstacles unknown to participants.
-The car needs to go round 2 laps without collision.
-The location and the size of the obstacles will not be revealed prior to submission.
-Some example maps with obstacles will be provided.

-4. The submission of the Time Trial Code is done via the Riders.ai platform

-5. The code for both Qualification and Obstacle avoidance race needs to be the same.

-## 3.4 Head To Head Race

-1. The Head-to-Head race is a race with two cars on the track at the same time.

-2. The car that crosses the finish line first after 2 laps wins the race.

-3. The Head-to-Head race is a best of 3 trials.
-The car that wins two races moves on to the next round.

-  1. The third race is a tie-braker if the first two races are 1:1.
-In the third race, the cars starting again on their predifined P1 and P2 position.
-The car that is seeded in the qualification higher is located on P1.

-4. The cars start in alternating position (inside, outside) in each of the races.

-5. Seeding: The elimination bracket of the tournament will be filled by submissions that passed the obstacle avoidance test and seeded by the result of the timed trials.
-For example, with 8 teams, the bracket of the first round will be (#1 vs. #8, #2 vs. #7, #3 vs. #6, and #4 vs. #5).

-6. Overtaking: According to the circumstances, may be carried out on either the right or the left.
-Maneuvers liable to hinder other drivers, such as deliberate crowding of a car beyond the edge of the track or any other abnormal change of direction, are strictly prohibited.
-The stewards will have the final say in whether a driver is in violation of the rule.

-7. Causing a collision (decided by the stewards) for more than 3 times will result in automatic disqualification of one car.

-8. Collisions at the fault of both vehicles will result in a redo trial.
-After 3 redos of the same case, both vehicles are disqualified.

-9. The stewards reserve the right to have the final say.